SAG-AFTRA, Hollywood studios resume negotiations

 The twin labor actions brought the entertainment industry to a halt, with actors and writers walking picket lines daily in front of the major Hollywood studios.

-While negotiators for the WGA and the AMPTP, which represents the studios, worked hard to hash out their tentative deal, SAG-AFTRA and the AMPTP have not had official talks since that strike began in July.
+While negotiators for the WGA and the AMPTP worked to hash out their tentative deal, SAG-AFTRA and the AMPTP had not had official before Monday.

 SAG-AFTRA represents about 160,000 actors.
 Its demands include general wage increases, protections against the use of actor images through artificial intelligence, boosts in compensation for successful streaming programs and improvements in health and retirement benefits.